ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 It was great and I very much love my life and that girl and those friends and this new-ish home away from home.
 But that freshness eventually wore off, as fresh things are wont to do.
 And that pesky blueness somehow stuck around.
 Like a mental note that never quite made the leap from my short term to long term memory.
 Or a paragraph that I long since deleted, but the cursor kept sitting there, blinking.

 And now, several years later, this blueness is all grown up in a tucked in shirt, with responsibilities, a career, and mouths to feed.
-And it's turned itself into something I've named "[The Dad Mule](https://www.urbandictionary.com/define.php?term=pack%20mule)".
+And it's turned itself into something I've dubbed "[The Dad Mule](https://www.urbandictionary.com/define.php?term=pack%20mule)".

 ***